 How The Bankruptcy Process Works: An Overview

-To File Or Not To File?
+To File Or Not To File For Bankruptcy?

 If any of these scenarios sounds like your life right now, you need to get some help with your debt burden.

-Let’s take a look at how the Bankruptcy process occurs so you can understand the procedures and legislation and how they work together to help you achieve relief from crushing debt:
+Let’s take a look at how the Bankruptcy process occurs, so you can understand the procedures and legislation and how they work together to help you achieve relief from crushing debt:

-Step 1: Contact our office at 310-1100(or by clicking here to book a free, confidential consultation online at an office near you).
-We will make arrangements for you to attend a meeting with one of our professionals to discuss your financial situation and your options.
-We understand the insolvency process -- our firm has been assisting people with debt problems for more than 34 years and we have 30 offices and more than 120 staff available to serve you.
+- Contact our office at (844) 507-7526 (or by clicking here to book a free, confidential consultation online at an office near you).
+We will make arrangements for you to attend a free, no-obligation consultation with one of our professionals to discuss your financial situation and your options.
+We understand the insolvency process - our firm has been assisting people with debt problems for more than 36 years.
+We have 50+ offices and more than 180 staff available to serve you.

-Step 5: You attend a meeting of creditors, if one is called (a process that is exceedingly rare in most bankruptcy estates these days).
+- You attend a meeting of creditors, if one is called (a process that is exceedingly rare in most bankruptcy estates these days).

-Step 8: A Discharge from Bankruptcy Occurs: In most cases you will be automatically discharged nine months after filing for bankruptcy if it is your first bankruptcy, your discharge is not opposed by the OSB, the trustee or a creditor, you have attended your two counseling sessions on time, and you are not required to pay a portion of what is known as surplus income (based on your net household income – see below) into the bankruptcy estate.
+- The Discharge from Bankruptcy Occurs: In most cases you will be automatically discharged nine months after filing for bankruptcy if it is your first bankruptcy, your discharge is not opposed by the OSB, the trustee or a creditor, you have attended your two counseling sessions on time, and you are not required to pay a portion of what is known as surplus income (based on your net household income – see below) into the bankruptcy estate.

-Step 9: Surplus Income: If you are required to make payments from your surplus income, you will be eligible for an automatic discharge after contributing part of the surplus to your estate for 21 months.
+- Surplus Income: If you are required to make payments from your surplus income, you will be eligible for an automatic discharge after contributing part of the surplus to your estate for 21 months.

-Step 10: A letter of discharge is mailed out to you within approximately 30 days of your discharge – you need to mail or fax this discharge certificate to the two major credit bureaus and begin the process of rebuilding your credit.
+- A letter of discharge is mailed out to you within approximately 30 days of your discharge – you need to mail or fax this discharge certificate to the two major credit bureaus and begin the process of rebuilding your credit.
 In many cases, a first-time bankrupt is automatically granted a discharge nine months after filing for bankruptcy unless a creditor, the trustee or the OSB objects.

 Legally Entitled To Relief From Your Debts

-So as you can see, the Bankruptcy process is straightforward and tightly regulated.
+As you can see, the Bankruptcy process is straightforward and tightly regulated.
 But the majority of people suffering under the yoke of debt can receive relief from their creditors by following the duties laid out for them by their Trustee.